 470 in 2024

-Welcome to our 470 in 2024 microsite, where we showcase why the 470 Class is the optimum choice of equipment for the Two-Person Dinghy Men and Two-Person Dinghy Women events at the Olympic Games.
+Welcome to our 470 in 2024 microsite, where we showcase why the 470 Class is the optimum choice of equipment for the 2024 Paris Olympic Games.

-We recommend you read the Background information to the current process for World Sailing's review of the Events and Equipment for the 2024 Olympic Games.
+To find out more about the background to the World Sailing decision making process to review the Events and Equipment for the 2024 Olympic Games click here.

-Then keep on reading - and please share this information and make sure the 470 value to the Olympic Games and sailing around the world is fully understood.
+Then please keep on reading - and please share this information to make sure the value the 470 brings to the Olympic Games and sailing around the world is fully understood.

 470 Boat is